-Off we went at 6:30am.
-Ken Loo had a cyclocomputer and we started out at a blistering 18 mph.
-I was most exhuberant, for the first 5 miles or so.
-Then the Bianchi’s saddle was becoming, very literally, a pain in the ass!
-It was a “real” leather seat that is supposed to conform to your butt after a break-in period, but it felt like sand paper the entire ride.
+Off we went at 6:30 a.m.
+Ken had a cyclo-computer, and we started at a blistering 18 mph.
+I was exuberant for the first five miles.
+Then, the Bianchi’s saddle became, literally, a pain in the ass.
+It was a “real” leather seat that was supposed to conform to your butt after a break-in period, but it felt like sandpaper the entire ride.
 At least I had gotten some padded cycling shorts the day before.

-After the first 20 miles we get to the first rest stop.
-Mmmm, fig bars and plenty of fruit.
-The food and service was great; the hosts of the ride (the Stockton Bicycle Club) were well prepared.
-I could feel my calves already tightening up a bit, so I stretch for a couple of minutes.
+After the first 20 miles, we got to the first rest stop.
+It had plenty of fig bars and fruit.
+The food and service were great; the hosts (the Stockton Bicycle Club) were well prepared.
+I could feel my calves tightening, so I stretched for a couple of minutes.

-Ken and I have cooled off a bit and we hit the road after eating and chatting with the fellow cyclists for 20 minutes or so.
-The long rest stop probably adversely affected me, as I was hurting not much later.
+Ken and I had cooled off a bit, and we hit the road after eating and chatting with our fellow cyclists for 20 minutes.
+The long rest stop probably adversely affected me because I was hurting not much later.

 “Er, we’ve only gone 30 miles…there’s 70 miles to go…we’re going 10 miles per hour… are you sure you want to go on?”
-I briefly ponder SAG but never really seriously consider it.
-“Err, I’ll be all right,” I muster.
+I briefly pondered hailing a SAG (support and guidance) vehicle, but never seriously considered it.
+“Err, I’ll be all right,” I mustered.
 But I was really hurting then!

-But 10 miles later, the food started to kick in, and I was feeling much looser again.
-Up to that point, the ride had been entirely flat, but at around 40 miles into the ride some hills became in view.
+Ten miles later, the food started to kick in and I felt much looser again.
+Up to that point, the ride had been entirely flat.
+But 40 miles into the ride, hills came into view.

-Not large ones, but for a person who never rode hills before, they were challenging all right.
-Enough that I even had to walk up a couple.
-Ken patiently pedaled in his granny gear, and offered moral support.
+Not large ones, but for a person who never rode hills before, they were challenging.
+Hard enough that I even had to walk up a couple.
+Ken patiently pedaled in his granny gear and offered moral support.

-The rest of the ride was very relaxing, with cool Delta breezes underneath the bright, cloudless sky, and we were having a great time.
-At around 65 miles or so we even boarded a ferry to get across one of the many Delta waterways.
-We were going around 14 mph, and was having the time of our life.
+The rest of the ride was more relaxing, with cool Delta breezes underneath the bright, cloudless sky.
+At Mile 65, we boarded a ferry to get across one of the many Delta waterways.
+We were going around 14 mph and having the time of our life.